-Hoffman, Beiser to help residents protect themselves at Granite City Senior Fraud Prevention Seminar
+Hoffman, Beiser to Help Residents Protect Themselves at Granite City Senior Fraud Prevention Seminar

-GRANITE CITY – State Reps.
+GRANITE CITY, Ill. – State Reps.
 Jay Hoffman, D-Swansea, and Dan Beiser, D-Alton, are partnering with the Illinois attorney general’s office to help senior citizens protect themselves from scams and deceptive business practices at a seminar next month.

 “There are simple steps that everyone can take to protect their identity and defend against scam artists,” Hoffman said.
 “It is unfortunate that senior citizens are frequently targeted for scams, however, this seminar will teach seniors simple steps they can take to defend themselves.”